 OJS 3 introduces a flexible theme that easily can be extended by any developer.
 PKP even release the documentation for improving or developing the new OJS theme that specific to your journal.
 Since OJS 3.1.2-4 it improves the theme development by using the parent-child theme approach just like WordPress where the developer can extend the functionalities of a theme and create an extension for it by inherit the theme functionality and creating the required file layout for a specific page only.

 Thank this feature, many of our theme in our sites such as Classy, Novelty and Academic Extended use this approach and the result are the awesome design completed with advanced functionalities that our developer creates for the OJS communities that get great benefit for using our theme.

 See also : Check the success stories of our customers

 OJS 3 now integrated many important statistical data that can be viewed by the journal manager.
 This feature can be used without any installation or configuration on the OJS system.
 Statistics for Articles, Editorial Activity, Users or even you can download the report on this feature.

-Upgrading and regular maintenance of your OJS is also a signal that you try to convey to the participant of the journal that, you as a publisher have great effort on maintenance the OJS as the journal platform that will attract and build their trust to your journal.
+Upgrading and regular maintenance of your OJS is also a signal that you try to convey to the participant of the journal that, you as a publisher have a great effort to maintainance the OJS as the journal platform that will attract and build their trust to your journal.

-That some of the difference and some consideration on why should you upgrade your OJS to OJS 3.
+That is some of the differences and some considerations on why should you upgrade your OJS to OJS 3.
 If you have other ideas about the new features of OJS 3 just leave them in the comment.